 - The Eighth Amendment to the U.S. Constitution prohibits excessive bail.
 Yet, many bail amounts are excessive for someone without the financial means.

-- In Washington, DC, nearly 88% of defendants are released non-financially.
-In that system, 88% of released defendants have made all scheduled court appearances and remained arrest free while in the community pending trial.
+- In Washington, DC, nearly 88% of defendants are released without money bail.
+In that system, 88% of released defendants have made all scheduled court appearances and remained arrest-free while in the community pending trial.
 This is similar or better than average rates in money bail systems.